FAQ

 Where are this year’s heats being held and when?

-This year heats will be split into two blocks – A and B.
+This year heats will be split into two blocks – A, B and C (C is know as the ‘catch all’ heat.)

 How will this year’s heats be organised?